Retzudo/servoskull/README.md

 *A custom Discord bot.*

 ## Running the bot

+### Checking for ffmpeg

+Debian systems prior to 9 (Stretch) and Ubuntu systems prior to 15.04 use *libav* instead of *ffmpeg*.
+Therefore you need to have the environment variable `SERVOSKULL_AVCONV` with any value present on those systems before running the bot.
+If it doesn't exist, the bot won't be able to play sounds in voice channels because it assumes an `ffmpeg` executable to be present in `$PATH`.

+### Docker

 1. Build the Docker image: `docker build -t servoskull .`
 2. Run a Docker container: `docker run --name servoskull --restart=always -e SERVOSKULL_TOKEN=<YOUR_TOKEN> servoskull`
 3. Open `https://discordapp.com/api/oauth2/authorize?scope=bot&permissions=0&client_id=<YOUR_CLIENT_ID>`.